 The Great filming locations: Ham House and Gardens

 Down in London Town, beautiful Ham House and Gardens – which has also starred in Downton Abbey and Anna Karenina – was also cast in The Great.
 This unique 17th-century treasure trove sits on the banks of the River Thames in Richmond and houses a superb collection of art, furniture and textiles.
 It’s also said to be one of the most haunted houses in Britain.
 If that sounds like something that ticks all your boxes, pop into this National Trust property for a nose around before exploring the restored gardens, complete with summerhouses and picnic spots aplenty.

 The Great filming locations: Hatfield House

 Elizabeth I’s childhood home in Hertfordshire is another sought-after filming location that featured in Season One of The Great.
 The Jacobean house only features in episode one, and is most recognisable when Catherine first meets her husband in the chequer-floored Marble Hall (home to the famous Rainbow Portrait of Elizabeth I).
 Other scenes in the episode take place in the gold-ceilinged Long Gallery, as well as the cavernous Banqueting Hall which acted as the backdrop to the couple’s wedding.
-The rest of the Tudor abode is equally as superb, from the grand staircase adorned with lions and cherubs to the restored Victorian kitchen and a fully furnished library.
-Hatfield House is currently closed for the season (and because of COVID), but we’re looking forward to visiting this iconic landmark again soon.
+The rest of the Hatfield House is equally superb, from the grand staircase adorned with lions and cherubs to the restored Victorian kitchen and a fully furnished library.

 The Great filming locations: Hever Castle